2-year-old child shot inside apartment on westside, police say

-JACKSONVILLE, Fla. - A 2-year-old child was shot in an apartment on Jammes Road around 10 a.m. on Saturday, police say.
+JACKSONVILLE, Fla. - A 2-year-old child was shot in an apartment on Jammes Road around 10 a.m. on Saturday, according to police.

 "JSO was dispatched to 2401 Jammes Road, Morningside Apartments, to a child shot call.
 A 2-year-old child was transported to UF Health with life-threatening injuries.
 This incident occurred inside an apartment," Lt.
 Craig Waldrup said.
 "We believe we have all persons involved at this time.
 There are no outstanding suspects."